pengchengbuaa/libsm/README.md

 # Libsm

-This is a Rust library of China's Standards of Encryption Algorithm.
+This is a Rust library of China's Standards of Encryption Algorithms.

-It has not finished yet.
+It is still under development.